webexpertcarlo/Yelp-Restaurant-Finder/README.md

 - Copy address button

 ## Run locally
+1. Clone repo to your local

-1. Install packages:
+2. Install packages:
    - `npm install`
-2. Create a `.env` file in the project root
+3. Create a `.env` file in the project root
-3. Add your key in `.env`:
+4. Add your key in `.env`:
    - `YELP_API_KEY=your_yelp_api_key`
-4. Start app:
+5. Start app:
    - `npm start`
-5. Open in browser:
+6. Open in browser:
    - `http://localhost:5412`

 If the key is missing, the app shows an error.